mfoley02/gen_proj/README.md

 The FASTQ files provided in the cyano dataset were then imported into a single QIIME file with a .qza extension

 #### cutadapt
 The primer and adapters of each pair of sequences were removed.
-Primers sequences specific to the cyano dataset were provided and specified in this command.
+Primer sequences specific to the cyano dataset were provided and specified in this command.

 ### Denoising